ajitsingh98/Deep-Learning-Specialization-Coursera/Theory_Questions.md

 74. What is RMSProp algorithm and how it works?
 75. Explain the maths behind RMSProp algorithm?
 76. What are the hyper-parameters involve in RMSProp?
-77. Define Adam optimization algorithms.
+77. Define Adam optimization algorithm.
 78. What does Adam stands for?
 79. How does Adam optimization combine momentum and RMSProp together?
 80. What are the hyper-parameters involve in Adam algorithm?
 Comment on their common values.